RFK assassin moves closer to freedom with help of 2 Kennedys

 “I’m overwhelmed just by being able to view Mr. Sirhan face to face,” he said.
 “I’ve lived my life both in fear of him and his name in one way or another.
 And I am grateful today to see him as a human being worthy of compassion and love.”

-Robert F. Kennedy Jr., who has spoken in favor of Sirhan’s release in the past and met with him in prison, wrote in favor of paroling Sirhan.
+Robert F. Kennedy Jr., who has spoken in favor of his release in the past wrote in favor of paroling Sirhan.
+He said in the letter that he met him in prison and was moved by Sirhan “who wept, clinching my hands and asked for forgiveness.”

-Sirhan smiled, thanked the board and gave a thumbs-up after the decision to grant parole was announced.
-It was a major victory in his 16th attempt at parole.
+Sirhan, whose hair is now white, smiled, thanked the board and gave a thumbs-up after the decision to grant parole was announced.
+It was a major victory in his 16th attempt at parole after he’s served 53 years.
 But it does not assure his release.

 Sirhan, who insists he doesn't remember the shooting and had been drinking alcohol just beforehand, was convicted of first-degree murder.
 He was sentenced to death after his conviction, but that sentence was commuted to life when the California Supreme Court briefly outlawed capital punishment in 1972.